- Servers in 10+ Locations

 Apart from this, they state having over 1 Petabyte of daily traffic, and claim they are mentioned 100,000 times a day on social media channels.
 I am yet to verify these claims, but to the most of my understanding, these stats seem to be fake – unless Betternet can give valid proof.

 Reddit is one of the most useful communities online, where you can receive updated information regarding various topics/products/SaaS.
-As such, you can always feel assured to find detailed perspectives from different users regarding VPNs too.
+As such, you can always feel assured to find detailed perspectives from different users regarding best vpn for reddit too.
 I conducted an analysis on Reddit for Betternet, and majority responses indicated, users were not safe in trusting a FREE provider.
 Below is a comment from a Redditor that explains Betternet is free because they make money from your DATA:

 |Protocols||OpenVPN and IPSec||OpenVPN and L2TP/IPSec|